jqphu/Mindless/DIARY.md

 The icon is a little smaller than I'd like but we can fix that later.

+## Signing the app

+Create a keystore in hidden home directory.

+Manually, update some android files to sign.
+I assume this won't sign for iOS.
+Also have some specific depdencies on the LOCATION of the repository now which isn't ideal but we can work with it!

 # [2020-08-09]  01:05 - 4:22